Damdev-95/dareyio-projects/Project18.md

 ## AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM.
 PART 3 – REFACTORING

-Introducing Backend on S3
+Kindly find the github repository for the terraform files in Project [18](https://github.com/Damdev-95/Project18-PBL) Introducing Backend on S3
 Each Terraform configuration can specify a backend, which defines where and how operations are performed, where state snapshots are stored, etc.
 Take a peek into what the states file looks like.
 It is basically where terraform stores all the state of the infrastructure in json format.